ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-fundamental-analysis.md

 > **Critical Warning:** If loan funds significantly exceed equity, extreme caution required.
 Historical disasters: Jet Airways, Suzlon, Reliance Communications.

 #### 2. Profit & Loss Statement

+The P&L is just the company’s **income-expense statement** for the year.
+"How much came in, how much went out, and what was left."

 **The P&L Waterfall** (Example with ₹100 Crores revenue):